Polikarpov Po-2

-The Polikarpov Po-2 (also U-2 before 1944, for its initial uchebnyy, 'training', role as a flight instruction aircraft) was an all-weather multirole Soviet biplane, nicknamed Kukuruznik (Кукурузник, NATO reporting name "Mule").
+The Polikarpov Po-2 (also U-2 before 1944, for its initial uchebnyy, 'training', role as a flight instruction aircraft) is an all-weather multirole Soviet biplane, nicknamed Kukuruznik (Кукурузник, NATO reporting name "Mule").
 The reliable, uncomplicated design of the Po-2 made it an ideal trainer aircraft, as well as doubling as a low-cost ground attack, aerial reconnaissance, psychological warfare and liaison aircraft during war, proving to be one of the most versatile light combat types to be built in the Soviet Union.
 As of 1978, it remained in production for a longer period of time than any other Soviet-era aircraft.
-It holds the distinction of the only biplane to take down a jet aircraft.

-Production figures for Polikarpov U-2 and Po-2 bombers and trainers combined are between 20,000 and 30,000 with production ending as early as 1952.
+Production figures for Polikarpov U-2 and Po-2 bombers and trainers combined are between 20,000 and 33,000 with production ending as early as 1952.
 Precise figures are hard to obtain since low-rate production by small repair shops and aero clubs is believed to have continued until 1959.

 Design and development

 The aircraft was designed by Nikolai Polikarpov to replace the U-1 trainer (a copy of the British Avro 504), which was known as Avrushka to the Soviets.

-The prototype of the U-2, powered by a 74 kW (99 hp) Shvetsov M-11 air-cooled five-cylinder radial engine, first flew on 7 January 1928 piloted by M.M.
-Gromov.
+The prototype of the U-2, powered by a 74 kW (99 hp) Shvetsov M-11 air-cooled five-cylinder radial engine, first flew on 7 January 1928 piloted by M. M. Gromov.
 Aircraft from the preproduction series were tested at the end of 1928 and serial production started in 1929 in Factory number 23 in Leningrad.
 Its name was changed to Po-2 in 1944, after Polikarpov's death, according to the then-new Soviet naming system, usually using the first two letters of the designer's family name, or the Soviet government-established design bureau that created it.
 Production in the Soviet Union ended in 1953, but license-built CSS-13s were still produced in Poland until 1959.